carlcgb/EventManager/replit.md

 ```

 The application follows a monorepo structure with clear separation between frontend, backend, and shared code.
 The build process creates a single deployable artifact with both static assets and server code.

+## Recent Changes (August 1, 2025)

+- **Authentication System Overhaul**: Completely replaced Replit Auth with custom email/password authentication
+- **Database Migration**: All tables dropped and recreated to support new authentication schema
+- **User Registration/Login**: New pages created with western-themed design for user registration and login
+- **Password Security**: Implemented bcryptjs hashing for secure password storage
+- **Session Management**: Updated to work with custom authentication system
+- **API Routes**: Modified all protected routes to work with new user ID system